vinaykumar501/finance-buddy/README.md

 # 💸 Finance Buddy

-**Finance Buddy** is a browser-based personal money tracking application built using **HTML, CSS, and JavaScript**.
-It helps you manage borrowing, repayments, and person-wise tracking — all offline with no backend, using your browser’s local storage.
+**Finance Buddy** is a browser‑based personal money‑tracking application built with **HTML, CSS & JavaScript**, using **localStorage**—no backend needed.
+Fully offline and secure on your own machine.

 ---

 ## 🎯 Objective

-The goal of Finance Buddy is to provide a simple and user-friendly interface to:

-- Record money borrowed or repaid with any person
-- Track total balances and transaction summaries
-- View person-wise financial details
-- See recent transactions and top borrowers
-- Maintain personal notes/reminders
+Easily manage borrowing and repayments, track balances, and view person‑wise financial details—all in one place.

 ---

 ## 🔧 Features

-### 👤 Add Person
-- Input serial number, name, phone, email, and address
+- **Add Person** (custom serial): name, phone, email, address
-- Serial number is used as a unique ID
-- Validated to avoid duplicates

-### 💵 Add Transaction
-- Select a person by serial number
-- Choose between “Give” (borrowed) or “Receive” (repaid)
-- Add amount, reason, and date
+- **Add Transaction**: select person, "Give"/"Receive", amount, reason, date

-### 🏠 Home Dashboard
-- **Total Summary** – borrowed, repaid, and balance
+- **Dashboard (index.html)**
+  - Total Borrowed • Total Repaid • Balance
-- **Recent Transactions** – latest 5 records
+  - Recent 5 transactions
-- **Top 3 Borrowers** – ranked by borrowed amount
+  - Top 3 borrowers with details
-- **Filter by Time Period** – All / Last 7 Days / This Month / Last Month
+  - Filter by period (All / Last 7 Days / This Month / Last Month)
-- **Notes** – Save, edit, and delete your financial reminders

-### 🔍 View People
+  - Notes & reminders
-- Table showing all persons added
+- **View People**: list of all persons with "View" links
-- Quick access to individual profiles

-### 👁️ View Person
-- Displays full details and balance
-- Shows all transactions related to that person
+- **View Person**: full profile, all transactions, edit/delete person
-- Option to edit or delete the person

-### 📜 All Transactions
-- Table of all transactions
-- Option to delete each record
+- **All Transactions**: table with option to delete each transaction

 ---